Pension income splitting

 - Eligible pension income

-- Do you qualify to split your pension income?
+- Can you elect to split your pension income?

-- How do you report your split-pension income amount?
+- How to report your split-pension income amount

-- How do you claim the pension income amount?
+- How to claim the pension income amount

-- How to calculate the income tax deducted at source that you have to enter on line 43700 of your return
+- How to calculate income tax deducted at source entered on line 43700 of your return

 Transferring spouse or common-law partner